 TNOYS’ work is guided by youth-adult partnership, which is a shift in thinking that challenges us to look at youth differently and include their voices and input into plans, strategies, and services to support them.
 In celebration of Foster Care Awareness Month and Mental Health Awareness Month, we’re reflecting on our partnerships with young people that center youth voice and expertise in systems-change work.

-From storytelling projects to policy advocacy, TNOYS is working in partnership with young people to help ensure transition-age youth are heard and supported.
+From storytelling projects to policy advocacy, TNOYS is partnering with transition-age youth to make sure they are heard and supported.
 Learn more about our efforts below.

 Youth Tell Their Stories on Transitioning to Adulthood

 TNOYS’ Young Adult Leadership Council (YALC) has played a crucial role in helping our team understand the challenges of youth transitioning to adulthood.Our new video series with the YALC features youth stories on the transition to adulthood, milestones like aging out of foster care, and services that could have helped.
 Hear from YALC members Jorge and Sabrina in the first video below:

 This is the first in a video series on the challenges youth face when transitioning to adulthood.
 Stay tuned for more of their stories and perspectives!